DatanamixSR/DatanamixSR.github.io/README.md

 # DatanamixSR.github.io
-Welcom to my github page!
+Welcome to my github page!
 Here you can see some of my work in webscraping and R Shiny.